wilfriedb/dotnet-analyzers/README.md

 }
 ```

+The method `Method2Async` returns a `Task` and this `Task` is immediately discarded.
 Needless to say this caused subtle problems in the application.
+For example, exceptions thrown are not observed.
+The garbage collector could free memory still in use.

 Existing analyzers didn't catch this problem so I decided to create a new one for this issue.

 This analyzer will find an unawaited discard and will suggest a fix.
 This fix will place an `await` keyword if the return type is a `Task<T>`.
 If the return type of the method is a `Task` (non-generic), the discard will be removed (because awaiting a `Task` will return a `void`, and a `void` can't be assigned to a variable).
 Also, the fix will try to add the `async` keyword to the containg method, and change the return type to `Task` or `Task<T>` if necessary.